moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/libraries/index.md

 # Libraries

 Libraries are reusable pieces of code designed to simplify complex programming tasks.
-In blockchain development, libraries enable developers to interact with networks more efficiently, reducing development time and increasing reliability.

-Main Benefits of Development Libraries:

-- **Efficiency:** Accelerate development by utilizing pre-built functions and modules.
-- **Reliability:** Leverage well-tested code to minimize errors and enhance security.
-- **Interoperability:** Ensure seamless integration with various tools and platforms within the Ethereum ecosystem.
+In blockchain development, they are particularly useful for abstracting away the difficulties of working with decentralized networks.
+By leveraging libraries, developers can interact with the Ethereum network more efficiently, focusing on business logic rather than low-level implementation details.

+What You Can Achieve with Libraries

+- **Interact with Smart Contracts:** Simplify calling contract functions, handling responses, and managing events.
+- **Connect User Wallets:** Facilitate secure wallet integrations for user authentication and transaction signing.
+- **Decode Blockchain Data:** Easily parse and interpret complex data structures returned by smart contracts.
+- **Manage Transactions:** Create, sign, and broadcast transactions while abstracting network-level details.
+- **Monitor Blockchain Events:** Listen to events emitted by contracts and trigger specific application actions.

 <div class="grid cards" markdown>